shellRaining/hlchunk.nvim/docs/en/chunk.md

 chunk have four configurable items

 1. enable
+2. use_treesitter
+3. exclude_filetypes
-2. support_filetypes
+4. support_filetypes
-3. chars
+5. chars
-4. style
+6. style

-enable is used to control whether enable hl_chunk, if set it to false, its usercmd and autocmd will not set, so it will not work
+`enable` is used to control whether enable hl_chunk, if set it to false, its usercmd and autocmd will not set, so it will not work

-support_filetypes is a table, you can set like this
+`support_filetypes` is a table, you can set like this

 ```lua
 support_filetypes = {